Back to stories list

 Her favourite time of day was just after sunset.
 When it got too dark to see the plants, Wangari knew it was time to go home.
 She would follow the narrow paths through the fields, crossing rivers as she went.

-Inshita ya kasuba aatemenwe saana lilyafye akasuba kashilawa.
-Wangari aaleinuka fye nga cakuti kwafita saana icakuti umuntu tekuti amone ifimenwa.
-Pakuya aalepita mukashila katondo mu mabala no kuciluka imimana.
+Inshita aatemwishishe ya cungulo lilya akasuba kaawa.
+Wangari aaleinukafye nga cakuti kwafiita saana icakuti umuntu tekuti amone ifimenwa.
+Pakuya aaleepita mu kashila katondo mu mabala no kuciluka imimana.

 Wangari was a clever child and couldn’t wait to go to school.
 But her mother and father wanted her to stay and help them at home.
 When she was seven years old, her big brother persuaded her parents to let her go to school.